 You simply do not know the medical history of those you contact.
-You do not know whether they have Tuberculosis or “TB”, HIV/AIDS, Meningitis, Hepatitis or another communicable disease.
-An exposure can increase your risk of contracting one of these diseases.
+You do not know whether they have Tuberculosis or “TB”, HIV/AIDS, Meningitis, Hepatitis, or another communicable disease.
+Exposure can increase your risk of contracting one of these diseases.

 How can you reduce your risk of exposure?
 And what should you do when think you may have been contaminated or exposed?